tezoscommunity/FAQ/Compile_Betanet.md

 nohup ./tezos-node run --rpc-addr 127.0.0.1:8732 --connections 10 &
 ```

 The node will take a while to sync, bringing in the blockchain data from the peers.
-To see its progress you can run the following command which shows the head block known so far:
+To see its progress you can run the following command which shows the head block known so far and will exit when the node is fully synced:

 ```
-./tezos-client rpc get /chains/main/blocks/head
+./tezos-client bootstrapped
 ```

 Look for the `timestamp` value in the output from that.
 When that value gets to within a minute or so of the current date and time then your node is synced.
 The expected network/chain_id value is `NetXdQprcVkpaWU`.